Longshore International closed down in 2020

-Longshore International is the first UK-based outlet to offer branded packrafts sourced from China.
-As far as I know, up till now the only option to buy new packrafts in the UK has been the Alpacka outlet up in Aviemore.
+For a couple of years until 2020 Longshore International was the first and only UK-based outlet to offer branded packrafts sourced from China.
+As far as I know, up till that time the only option to buy new packrafts in the UK has been the Alpacka outlet up in Aviemore.

-Currently Longshore offer five models (right) starting at £495 as well as a custom option all laid out a particularly well-designed website which keeps it all simple.
+At the time of writing this in 2018 Longshore had five models (right) starting at £495 as well as a custom option, all laid out a particularly well-designed website which keeps it all simple.

 What they say: